-Ginger was introduced to the Caribbean in the 16th century when the Spanish were the first of the European powers to reach its shores.
-Spanish settlers planted it in the humid tropics no later than 1547 and by the 1580s, Hispaniola (present day Dominican Republic and Haiti), was a leading exporter of ginger root.
+he Spanish introduced ginger to the Caribbean in the 16th century when they were the first of the European powers to reach its shores.
+Settlers planted it in the humid tropics no later than 1547, and by the 1580s, Hispaniola (present day Dominican Republic and Haiti), was a leading exporter of ginger root.

 It is the English, however, who are credited with creating beer and ale from ginger.
-Thomas Harriott, an Oxford scholar and famous British navigator, during his 1585 exploratory voyage to the New World collected botanical samples, including ginger.
-It was combined with honey to create a spiced mead, a popular alcoholic drink referenced at the time by William Shakespeare in Love’s Labour’s Lost.
+Thomas Harriott, an Oxford scholar and British scientist, was charged by Queen Elizabeth I to collect botanical samples during England’s 1585 exploratory voyage to the New World.
+Collecting quantities of ginger, he presented his findings to the Queen and subsequently, throughout the Elizabethan Era, various fermentables were combined with ginger, including honey, which create a spiced mead.
+During this Golden Age, it became one of the most popular drinks of its time and is referenced by William Shakespeare in Love’s Labour’s Lost.

 In the next century, when England claimed Jamaica from Spain in 1655, a new beverage was born.
 The island’s prolific production of ginger as well as sugar cane allowed Asian ginger and European honey to be replaced with locally grown ginger and sugar.
 Water, yeast and often lemon juice were added, all of which changed ginger beer from a European drink to a uniquely Caribbean beverage.
 The birth of ginger beer coincided with the arrival of Thomas Harriott’s son who was among the first settlers in Bermuda in the early 1600s.